Mangala Gowri Maduve: Synopsis

-The series started with the journey of eight-year-old, Putta Gowri, who was forced to marry a boy named Mahesh of the same age.
+The series started with the journey of ten-year-old, Putta Gowri, who was forced to marry a boy named Mahesh of the same age.
 Her life turned upside down as she tries to adjust to traditions and customs of her in-laws.
 The story then advanced to her adulthood as she raises her voice against orthodox rituals.

 Mahesh became a doctor and fell for his fellow doctor Hima.
 Her father and her father's sister plotted against Putta Gowri.
 They trick her to get Mahesh and Hima married.
 But Mahesh later realises that he loves only Gowri.
 Mahesh finally reunites with Putta Gowri in the end.
 Hima's father then repents for ruining his daughter's life.

 The renamed series title concentrates on the lives of Mangala Gowri and Rajeev.
 Mangala Gowri is the niece of Mahesh and the great-granddaughter of Rajeshwari aka Ajjamma.
 She is rebellious, but unexpectedly marries IPS officer Rajeev.